 Test your WiFi speed

-To understand the severity of your WiFi issues, the first thing you have to do is see how fast your WiFi signal actually is and then compare it to the speed you actually pay your ISP (internet service provider) for:
+To understand the severity of your WiFi issues, the first thing you have to do is see how fast your WiFi signal is and then compare it to the speed you pay your ISP (internet service provider) for:

 Restart your WiFi router

 The easiest solution for how to make WiFi faster is to simply reset your router.
 Find where the router is in your space (often connected to a cable or phone line).
 On the back, the device should have an on/off button — press it to turn the router off and then again to turn it back on.
 Wait for about 30 seconds and check if this WiFi speed booster option worked on the speedtest.net website.

 If you see that your Mac WiFi booster is underperforming or not working at all, you can ask your Mac for advice too:

 Hold down Option and click on the WiFi icon in your menu bar

 Additionally, try switching web browsers (e.g. between Google Chrome, Safari, and Firefox) or use an Ethernet cable to connect to your router directly.
 If the cable doesn’t work, it means that the problem is either with the router itself or the internet connection to your house and not limited to just WiFi.
 Call your ISP.

 It’s entirely possible that you’ll get a better answer to how to improve internet speed in your house if you take some time to analyze how evenly your WiFi actually covers your home (or office).
 To do so properly, however, you need a high-quality WiFi booster for Mac.

 NetSpot is a robust Mac WiFi network analyzer that will scan all the nearby connections and give you every data point you need to know for troubleshooting.
 In addition, the app lets you upload a map of your space (or even draw one) to check your coverage precisely and see where the signal breaks down.